-My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Caldwell Parish Assessor's basic financial statements.
-The accompanying schedule of compensation, benefits and other payments to agency head is presented for purpose of additional analysis and is not a required part of the basic financial statements.
+My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Concordia Parish Assessor's basic financial statements.
+The accompanying schedule of compensation, benefits and other payments to agency head as listed in the Table of Contents, are presented for purpose of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financials statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In my opinion the schedule of compensation, benefits and other payments to agency head is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Arcadia, Louisiana Independent Auditor's Report, December 31, 2024
+Vidalia, Louisiana Independent Auditor's Report, December 31, 2024